-Notes to the consolidated financial statements for the years ended 31 December 2022 and 2021 (continued)
+Notes to the consolidated financial statements as of 31 December 2022 (continued)

 37 Subsequent events

 37.1 Discontinued operations

 Following the second stage of the portfolio optimization plan on 18 November 2022 (Note 34), the Group's shareholders approved the sale and discontinuation of operations for a number of the Group's subsidiaries.
 The details of the transactions, along with the relevant subsequent events, are outlined in Note 34.